 Encourage independence and responsibility through trust

 Terri works in nutrition and has previously worked for a number of years in the private sector.
 Figure 4 represents Terri’s approach to teaching and the support of students’ learning, including some examples of the digital technologies used.
-The case study below explores in more detail aspects of the approach taken and how this has developed to this point in her career.
+The case study below explores in more detail aspects of the approach taken and how this has developed to this point in her career, using the interview data and information from the think aloud design task.

 Philosophy of teaching and learning

 Terri noted that her approach is underpinned by a strong sense of wanting to encourage the students to be challenged and to start from where the learner is.
 She feels strongly that it is important to pose questions, to draw out where learners are before you can consider helping them to learn.
 She says that this approach is not always comfortable and that it would be easier for her to stand in front of her students and inform them about a great deal of information she is aware of.
 However, she does not feel that this is appropriate and it is not something that she feels comfortable doing.
-Terri explained that she wants the learners to develop the ability to ask questions, and that these questions are appropriate and good questions.
+Terri explained that she wants the learners to develop the ability to ask questions, and that these questions should be appropriate and relevant.